Charles Henderson (Alabama politician): Governor

 At age 54, Charles Henderson was elected Governor of Alabama.
 He was sworn into office on January 18, 1915.
 During his term, the state legislature passed a tax revision law, a primary election law, and a prohibition law.
 Henderson opposed prohibition and vetoed a law against alcohol advertising.
 Legislature ignored his veto and passed the law anyway; in 1915, the legislature went further and banned the sale of whiskey in Alabama.
 Henderson again vetoed this law and was overruled.
 Despite his disagreement with them, Henderson upheld and enforced both laws.

 Henderson was instrumental in establishing a state child welfare department, a workmen's compensation program, and new health laws to control the spread of preventable diseases.
 He additionally helped improve the state prison system and adopted several educational reforms.
 Henderson's strong business sense influenced his years as governor, earning him the nickname "The Business Governor."

 Charles Henderson left office on January 20, 1919.
 He never returned to politics, focusing instead on various business and community involvements, including serving as President of the Troy School Board and as a Trustee of Alabama Polytechnic Institute (now Auburn University).

 Philanthropy

 Charles Henderson died in January 1937 after suffering a stroke.
 He and his wife had no children.
-Henderson left some of his considerable estate to family members, but most of his money was used to establish a perpetual trust to fund education and healthcare in Troy.
-The fund, established through the Troy Bank & Trust Company, was to construct new schools and start a charity hospital for children in Troy.
+Henderson left some of his considerable estate to family members, but most of his money was used to establish a perpetual trust to fund education and healthcare in Troy and Pike County.
+The fund, established through the Troy Bank & Trust Company, was to construct new schools in pike county and start a charity hospital for children in Troy.

 Money from Henderson's trust has been used to fund Charles Henderson High School, Charles Henderson Middle School, and The Charles Henderson Child Health Care Center.